sglavoie/sglavoie.github.io-source/content/tools/0015_suckless-minimalist-tools-that-work-great.md

 Slug: suckless-minimalist-tools-that-work-great
 Authors: Sébastien Lavoie
 Summary: I have been using a few different tools from [suckless.org](https://suckless.org/) for a while and I must say that once everything is configured properly, they are a joy to use.
 Some tools, like **dmenu** and **slock**, seem simple on the surface, but they allow to simplify your workflow by quite a bit.
 Another one, **st**, is a truly fantastic and lightweight terminal!
+Description: I have been using a few different tools from suckless.org for a while and I must say that once everything is configured properly, they are a joy to use.
+Some tools, like dmenu and slock, seem simple on the surface, but they allow to simplify your workflow by quite a bit.
+Another one, st, is a truly fantastic and lightweight terminal!

 ## What are Suckless tools?